Analog Computing with Hybrid Couplers and Phase Shifters: Main Result

 with $\theta_{\ell,c,11},\theta_{\ell,c,12},\theta_{\ell,c,21}\in[0,2\pi)$ and $\theta_{\ell,c,22}=\pi-\theta_{\ell,c,11}+\theta_{\ell,c,12}+\theta_{\ell,c,21}$, for $c=1,\ldots,C_\ell$, where $2C_\ell+S_\ell=N$. \end{theorem} \begin{proof} Please, refer to Section~\ref{sec:proof} \end{proof}

 This theorem includes an ``if and only if'' statement that provides two-fold information.
 First, it states that any matched network whose transmission scattering matrix can be decomposed as in \eqref{eq:theor} can be implemented with hybrid couplers and phase shifters.
 Second, any network of hybrid couplers and phase shifters is a matched network whose transmission scattering matrix can be decomposed as in \eqref{eq:theor}.
 Therefore, microwave networks of hybrid couplers and phase shifts allow to compute $\mathbf{v}_2=\mathbf{S}_{21}\mathbf{u}/2$, as derived in Section~\ref{sec:model}, where $\mathbf{u}$ is an arbitrary input signal and $\mathbf{S}_{21}$ is any matrix that can be expressed according to \eqref{eq:theor}.
+Theorem~\ref{the:1} holds with both fixed and reconfigurable phase shifters.
+If they are reconfigurable, multiple configurations will be possible with the same network, all satisfying the condition of Theorem~\ref{the:1}.